WuphonsReach/blog/_posts/2019/2019-05-06-wow-HolyPriestLeveling.markdown

 ### Interrupts

-Casts first interrupt, or a secondary interrupt if the "shift" key is held down.
+Casts first interrupt, or a secondary interrupt spell if the "shift" key is held down.

 ```
 #showtooltip